harishMadhavan1010/sky130-rtldesign/README.md

   `Constant Propagation:`

   Let's take an abstract example first; let f(x,y) be a boolean function and let's pretend that x is HIGH always.
 Then f(x,y) = f(1,y) = g(y).
 Note that since this is a boolean function with respect to a single variable, g can either invert or pass the values of y or pass constants.
-It's amazing how a complex two-input function can be simplified and hence optimized to inverter/buffer or even just a wire.
+It's amazing how a complex two-input function (with multiple transistors) can be simplified and hence optimized to inverter/buffer orst a wire.
 The benefits of this technique is illustrated using an example.

   ![Capture66](../main/images/Capture66.png)